jillesvangurp/www.jillesvangurp.com/_posts/2013-04-06-jsonj-revisited.md

 In short, I have a problem with the notion of representing just about any little json structure using a domain model that consists of tons of small domain classes that actually don't implement any useful functionality but yet suck up a lot of development time related to implementing them, testing they are implemented correctly (e.g. hashCode and equals are often a problem), refactoring them when the data changes, etc. I've dealt with several projects that had tons of domain classes and code littered with sets, gets.
 In one of the more extreme cases of mapping madness I've seen, xml came in via the API, was transformed into DTOs (data transfer objects) and from there into the domain model and from there into sql tables using hibernate.
 This kind of madness is why engineers have been fleeing from Java Enterprise solutions.

 I prefer schema-less designs instead.
 There is no such thing as a strongly typed domain model when you have a schema-less design.
-As <a href="http://martinfowler.com/articles/schemaless/">Marting Fowler has argued</a>, there is always an implicit schema in the form of code that assumes things about data (e.g. that it has a particular field) or validates that it is structured correctly.
+As [Marting Fowler has argued](http://martinfowler.com/articles/schemaless/), there is always an implicit schema in the form of code that assumes things about data (e.g. that it has a particular field) or validates that it is structured correctly.
 However, that is different from encoding that schema in a strongly typed, complex class hierarchy and defining a very finegrained mapping to and from json.

 Java makes schema less json quite hard because it lacks native lists and hashes like you would find in javascript, python, or ruby.
 In those languages, manipulating json is extremely straightforward and supported well with lots of syntactic sugar.
 This makes it easy to prototype e.g. using a json driven API or implementing one.
 This is indeed one of the reasons why ruby and python are very popular for this kind of work.